Skip to main content

 Important Summer School Dates

-2/11 Summer Registration/Approval of request begins.
+2/11 Summer Registration requests begins.
 Forms posted to Google Classrooms.

-4/1 Deadline for priority enrollment for any summer school course at CVHS or any request for approval to take courses outside of GUSD.
+4/1 Deadline for priority enrollment for summer school registration.

 After 4/1 CVHS summer registration or any approval for non-GUSD programs will be pending available space.
 Students who submit late requests will be notified in May once course capacity is confirmed.